 The Chamber, Capital Area's LGBT Chamber of Commerce

 Welcome to the Chamber.
-The Capital Area's LGBT Chamber of Commerce (the Chamber) is the nonprofit, nonpartisan, largely-volunteer network of over 400 Lesbian, Gay, Bisexual, Transgender (LGBT) and Ally members in addition to the nearly 5,000 LGBT professional supporters who own or are employed by businesses, nonprofits, and government agencies in Washington, DC, Virginia, and Maryland.
+The Capital Area's LGBTA Chamber of Commerce (the Chamber) is the nonprofit, nonpartisan, largely-volunteer network of over 430 Lesbian, Gay, Bisexual, Transgender and Ally (LGBTA) members in addition to the nearly 5,000 LGBT professional supporters who own or are employed by businesses, nonprofits, and government agencies in Washington, DC, Virginia, and Maryland.
 The Chamber is an affiliate of the National Gay and Lesbian Chamber of Commerce and was awarded Chamber of the Year 2012.
-The Chamber ranked 18th on the Washington Business Journal’s List of Chambers of Commerce in 2011 and moved up to 17th place in 2012.
+The Chamber ranked in the top 20 Washington Business Journal’s List of Chambers of Commerce for the past three years.

 The Chamber’s primary focus is to further the acceptance of LGBT people, help overcome adversity and then advocate, empower, promote and facilitate the common economic interests of all the commercial enterprises of LGBT businesses, professionals and their allies in the metropolitan D.C. region.